toyamaailab/toyamaailab.github.io/README.md

 ### Usage

 1. Update config/AI_SCIPapers_SCI.bib in the repository to refresh the website.
-2. Run update.py and upload three new html files to this project.
+2. Run update.py and upload four new html files to this project.

   **NOTE: The name of updated file must be "AI_SCIPapers_SCI.bib"**